ibm-cloud-docs/containers/ts-ingress-debug.md

     ```
     {: pre}

+9. Verify that the ALB IP address has been restored in the DNS registration for your domain by checking the IBM NS1 server.
+Note that the DNS registration might take a few minutes to update.
+    ```sh
+    host mycluster-<hash>-0000.us-south.containers.appdomain.cloud dns1.p02.nsone.net
+    ```
+    {: pre}

+    Example output

+    ```sh
+    mycluster-<hash>-0000.us-south.containers.appdomain.cloud has address 169.46.52.222
+    mycluster-<hash>-0000.us-south.containers.appdomain.cloud has address 169.62.196.238
+    ```
+    {: screen}

 9. Verify that the ALB IP address has been restored in the DNS registration for your domain by checking the Akamai server.
 Note that the DNS registration might take a few minutes to update.
     ```sh